CARES Act Provider Relief Fund: For Providers

 - For individuals, reported on Form 1040 (or other tax form) gross receipts or sales from providing patient care

-- HHS shares unrecognized provider TINs with Medicaid state/territory and dental agencies; provider is notified (Timing 7-10 days)
+- HHS shares unrecognized provider TINs with 3rd party validators, including Medicaid / CHIP agencies, dental organizations, national provider organizations, etc. (Timing: 7-10 business days)

-- HHS determines eligibility, updates portal, and notifies providers to apply (Timing 3-5 days)
+- HRSA accepts determination, updates portal, and notifies applicant they can apply (Timing: 3-5 business days)

-- Provider re-enters portal and completes application for payments
+- Applicant re-enters portal and completes application for payments (Timing: 10-14 business days)

 To learn about the application process:

-- Watch a recording: Register/log in to watch a previous webinar session*
+- Watch a recording: Register/log in to watch a previous webinar session.
+Please note: webinar recording references previous deadline of Aug.
+28, 2020; deadline has been extended to Sept.
+13, 2020

-Providers will receive approximately 2% of reported revenue from patient care.
+Providers may receive up to a total of 2% of reported revenue from patient care.

 - Payments will be disbursed on a rolling basis, as information is validated